-FACT: Did you know that eggplant is not really a vegetable.
+FACT: Did you know eggplant is not really a vegetable.
 Yup.
 It’s actually a fruit.
 And to take it a step further, a berry to be exact.
-And in the U.K., they’re called aubergines, not eggplant.
-Poor thing must have an identity crisis!
+In the U.K., they’re called aubergines, not eggplant.
+Poor things must have an identity crisis!

 3. Transfer the cooked eggplant to your food processor and pulse a few times.
 You want it pureed enough to make “meatballs” but we’re not making baba ghanoush here, so don’t over do it.

 4. Transfer the pureed eggplant to mixing bowl and add in 2 cloves minced garlic, 1/2 teaspoon fresh thyme, 1 teaspoon fresh sage, 2 tablespoons fresh basil, 1 1/2 cup breadcrumbs, 2 ounces of Parmesan, and 2 eggs, beaten.

 5. Mix the ingredients together and then form the mixture into balls (heh… balls), placing them on a parchment-lined baking sheet.

 FACT: Eggplants contain high levels of nicotine, higher than any other vegetable, er fruit, er berry.
 Whatever the fuck it is.
 A study published in 1993 in the New England Journal of Medicine discovered this.
 But don’t worry, you would have to eat close to 40 pounds of eggplant to consume the same amount of nicotine you’d get from smoking one cigarette.

 6. Bake the meatballs for about 20 minutes, until they are firm and brown.

 7. While they are baking, warm up 4 cups of marinara sauce.